-- 1 Right-click the cluster object - 2 Click Properties.

-- 3 On the Cluster Object property page, select the Notification tab. - 4 Check or uncheck the Enable Cluster Notification Events check box to enable or disable e-mail notification. - 5 If you enable e-mail notification, add the desired e-mail address in the field provided and click the button next to the field to add the address to the list.
-Repeat this process for each address you want on the notification list. - 6 If you enable e-mail notification, specify the type of cluster events you want administrators to receive messages for.
+- 1 Right-click the cluster object - 2 Click Properties. - 3 On the Cluster Object property page, select the Notification tab. - 4 Check or uncheck the Enable Cluster Notification Events check box to enable or disable email notification. - 5 If you enable e-mail notification, add the desired e-mail address in the field provided and click the button next to the field to add the address to the list.
+Repeat this process for each address you want on the notification list.